-Your EPDM flat roof can always withstand cement screed if you’re planning on installing ceramic tiles for your roof.
+Your EPDM flat roof can be protected with DPM membrane which will then always be able to withstand cement screed if you’re planning on installing ceramic tiles for your roof.
 Further tiles and slabs can then be bonded onto the cement screed, giving you the appearance you want for your roof.

 We also offer EPDM walkway pads that are designed to protect the rubber membrane from constant foot traffic.
 These surfaces have pre-applied seam tape that enables you to bond it correctly to the EPDM membrane.